Montgomery Creek Restoration

 Spirit of the Tree

-by Kiba, almost 2 years ago
+by Kiba, over 2 years ago

 A painting by Kiba, made in 2021, in love and appreciation for the essence and spirit of the trees around Montgomery Creek and neighbouring natural areas.
 Signed on the back with Trees Are My Life.